 In practice companies do not use spread deals to dispose of equity as it is generally accepted that these deals fail to meet the conditions in OTA75\SCH3\PARA1 (see below).

+Top of page

 Example 4

 A wishes to sell an equity cargo from field X with a delivery date in four weeks time, 15 March.
 He finds a refiner willing to take the cargo at these dates.
 As far as price is concerned, A would prefer to delay for a few days as he expects prices to rise.
 B would like the price to be determined at the date of delivery.
 But both want to secure the deal today.